 - Caring for pets and plants

 - Help with hobbies (scrapbooking and games, gardening, sports and news, etc.)

 - General shopping and errands

 - Transportation and appointments

 - Providing meaningful activities

 Our Home Care Professionals

 Our caring and compassionate home care professionals are thoroughly screened and trained to ensure that you receive the highest standard of care.
 They are screened through a number of processes, including interviews, reference checks, background checks, and driving abstracts.
-In addition, we are a drug free workplace and require our staff to pass initial and random drug testing.
+In addition, we are a drug free workplace and require our staff to pass random drug testing.
 Along with a home care aide (HCA) license, we also require all of our home care professionals to have the following knowledge and skills:

 - CPR/first aid

 - Drug awareness